VivekMalhan666/Uber-Clone/README.md

-This project was bootstrapped with '[EXPO]'.
+This project was bootstrapped with `EXPO`.

 ### Key Features include:

 - React Hooks
 - React Redux
+- React Navigation
 - Google Maps
 - Destination and Origin of User
 - Price and time of travel based on distance and type of car
+- Tailwind css
+- React Native Icons

 ## Available Scripts